 1. Type of Federal Action: a. contract b. grant c. cooperative agreement d. loan e. loan guarantee f. loan insurance 2.
-Status of Federal Actio a. bid/offer/appl b. initial award c. post-award • • • 4.
-Name and Address of Reporting Entity: Prime Subawardee Tier, if known: 5.
+Status of Federal Action: a. bid/offer/application b. initial award c. post-award 3.
+Report Type: a. initial filing b. material change For Material Change Only: year quarter date of last report Name and Address of Reporting Entity: Prime 5.
 If Reporting Entity in No. 4 is Subawardee, Enter Name and Address of Prime: Congressional District, if known: Congressional District, if known: 6.
 Federal Department/Agency: 7.
 Federal Program Name/Description: CFDA Number, if applicable: 8.
 Federal Action Number, if known: 9.
 Award Amount, if known: 10. a.
 Name and Address of Lobbying Entity (if individual, last name, first name, MI): b.
-Individuals Performing Services (including address if different from No. 10a) (last name, first name, MI): (attach Continuation Sheet(s) SF-LLL-A, if necessary) 11.
-Amount of Payment (check all that apply): \$ actual blanned 12.
-Form of Payment (check all that apply): a. cash b. in-kind; specify: nature value 13.
-Type of Payment (check all that apply): □ a. retainer □ b. one-time fee □ c. commission □ d. contingent fee □ e. deferred □ f. other; specify: 14.
-Brief Description of Services Performed or to be Performed and Date(s) of Service, including officer(s), employee(s), or Member(s) contacted, for Payment Indicated in Item 11: (attach Continuation Sheet(s) SF-LLL-A, if necessary) 16.
-Information requested through this form is authorized by title 31 U.S.C. section 1352.
-This disclosure of lobbying activities is a material representation of fact upon which reliance was placed by the tier above when this transaction was made or entered into.
+Individuals Performing Services (including address if different from No. 10a) (last name, first name, MI): (at tach Continuation Sheet(s) SF-LLL-A, if necessary) 11.
+Amount of Payment (check all that apply): \$ actual planned 13.
+Type of Payment (check all that apply): □ a. retainer □ b. one-time fee □ c. commission □ d. contingent fee Porm of Payment (check all that apply): □ a. cash □ b. in-kind; specify: nature e. deferred f. other; specify: 14.
+Brief Description of Services Performed or to be Performed and Date(s) of Service, including officer(s), employee(s), or Member(s) contacted, for Payment Indicated in Item 11: (attach Continuation Sheet(s) SF-LLL-A, if neces ssary) 15.
+Continuation Sheet(s) SF-LLL-A attached :□ Yes□ No 16.
+Information requested through this form is au section 1352.
+This disclosure of lobbying g activities is a material Signature: representation of fact upon which reliance was placed by the tier above when this transaction was made or entered into.
 This disclosure is required pursuant to 31 U.S.C.
 1352.
 This information will be reported to the Congress semi-annually and will be available for public inspection.
 Any person who fails to file the required disclosure shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.
-Signature: Print Name: Title: Telephone NoDate Federal Use Only: Authorized for Local Reproduction Standard Form - LLL
+Print Name: Title: Telephone No Date Federal Use Only: Authorized for Local Reproduction Standard Form - LLL